TheNoviceProspect/ObsidianVault/Streaming/Best Practices.md

 - When recording on shared multiplayer servers for your community it would be really advantageous to have another member of your community recording from their perspective.
-`Again, you loose part of your recording, you can fall back to other footage for that segment`
+`Again; if AND when you loose part, or all(!) of your footage, you can fall back to other footage for that segment/episode`